Web Update Wizard - FAQ

 Top

-Q: What kind of error message would a user see if the firewall prevents the user from using the Web Update Wizard?
+Q: What kind of error message would a user see if the firewall prevents the user from using the Software Update Wizard?

 Both the Service application, WebUpdateSvc4.exe and the user interface component, WuWUI.exe, make calls to the internet to download update scripts or your software updates.
 Both components need to traverse the firewall to do so.